Piyushshrii/Gitlabs_vs_Jenkins-CICD-Pipeline-/README.md

 ---

 ## 🎯 Conclusion
-This setup provides an **automated, containerized CI/CD solution** for deploying your Weather App using GitLab CI/CD or Jenkins.
+Voilaaa!
+Access the application on the public ip of your server with port 80 This setup provides an **automated, containerized CI/CD solution** for deploying your Weather App using GitLab CI/CD or Jenkins.
 Choose the one that fits your workflow! 🚀

 **Feel free to fork, modify, and contribute!** 😊